Signia Hearing Aid Reviews

 Broad Product Portfolio

-The Signia technology I tested for this review is the IX series, but the predecessor, NX, is still around and may be good for folks on a budget.
-The IX series is available in all form factors, including the Styletto super-slim RIC and a clever ready-fit completely-in-canal (CIC) model called Silk.
+The Signia technology we tested for this review is primarily used for the IX series, but the predecessor, NX, is still around and may be good for folks on a budget.
+The IX series is available in all form factors, including the Styletto super-slim receiver-in-canal (RIC) and the Silk, a nearly invisible, ready-fit, completely-in-canal (CIC) model.

 IX is shorthand for Signia’s Integrated Xperience with RealTime Conversation Enhancement Technology platform.
-Here’s how it works.
-Picture the way conversations take place in the real world, say, around a table in a noisy restaurant.
-People turn towards and away from each other based on the conversation’s flow.
-People also interrupt each other, or speak as they enter or exit the conversation’s sphere.
-One of the primary benefits of IX technology is its ability to help you follow group conversations in noisy places, even if motion is taking place.
-IX pinpoints and hones in on the speaker’s voice so you can easily hear them, even if they’re walking around or you’re turning your head.
-It’s designed with multi stream architecture that can even track multiple speakers simultaneously.
-The IX platform has been integrated into several Signia lines, including Styletto, Silk, Insio, and Pure Charge&Go.
+Here’s how it works: Picture the way conversations take place in the real world — say, around a table in a noisy restaurant.
+People turn toward and away from each other based on the conversation’s flow.
+People also interrupt each other or speak as they enter or exit the conversation’s sphere.
+One of the primary benefits of IX technology is its ability to help you follow group conversations in noisy places, even if head or body motion — by either the speaker or the listener — is taking place.
+IX pinpoints and hones in on conversations so you can easily hear and follow them in crowded or windy environments.
+We found this to be the case when we tried Signia’s Pure Charge&Go BCT IX in a crowded coffee shop.
+The technology is designed with multistream architecture that can even track multiple speakers simultaneously.
+The IX platform has been integrated into several Signia lines, including Styletto, Silk, Insio and Pure Charge&Go.

 Styletto IX